Reference for ultralytics/data/dataset.py

 cache_labels: Cache dataset labels, check images and read shapes.

-get_labels: Return dictionary of labels for YOLO training.
+get_labels: Return list of label dictionaries for YOLO training.

 build_transforms: Build and append transforms to the list.

-close_mosaic: Set mosaic, copy_paste and mixup options to 0.0 and build transformations.
+close_mosaic: Disable mosaic, copy_paste, mixup and cutmix augmentations and build transformations.

 update_labels_info: Update label format for different tasks.